Looking for camping for the Naked Cross Bay Walk – click here

 Meet our Chairman

+I joined Morecambe Bay Naturist Club (and later BN) in 2013.
 In 2010, I took part in a Spencer Tunick installation (Everyday People at The Lowry, Salford).
 Later that year I was invited to take part in a small scale installation for Spencer in Cambridge and since then I’ve done 2 more large installations (Munich 2012 and Hull 2016) as well as 7 small-scale installations with fewer than 30 participants.
-Through these I became involved in various Participation Art projects involving public nudity, and in 2011 I became a life model for Brewery Arts in Kendal.
+Through these I became involved in various Participation Art projects involving public nudity, and in 2011 I became a life model, initially for Brewery Arts in Kendal, and later for schools colleges, art groups and artists throughout the north of England.
+I retired in 2020 after sitting for over 1200 life drawing sessions.

 Morecambe Bay Naturist Club is a member of British Naturism, the internationally recognised representative body for naturists in the UK